Thailand Become the First Asian Country to Legalize Medical Marijuana

 Its cultivation and importation would be allowed “if necessary”.
 Possession would be permitted only by prescription and in limited quantities for patients and emergency treatment on means of transportation such as boats, planes or others.
 The bill is under debates now and could be approved as soon as April 2019

 Marijuana remains illegal in Thailand, with severe penalties for drug trafficking and anyone caught in possession of the drug could be locked up for 15 years, although the authorities choose to impose a fine as a less severe measure

-The country remains a key transit center and regional producer wherein the border regions of the Golden Triangle, Thailand, Laos and Myanmar, plant quality is developing particularly well.
+The country remains a key transit center and regional producer in the border regions of the Golden Triangle, Thailand, Laos and Myanmar, where plant quality is developing particularly well.